Kenny-Hui/HK_ATS/README.md

 ```

 ## Section
-### [atskey]
+### [indicator]
-The atskey section defines the indicator to use when a key is pressed.
-Key*i* should be the number key on top row of your keyboard
+Panel indicator, i in keyi represents the key on the top number row of your keyboard (Default key assignment)
+Format: function = Pluginstate

 #### Example:
 ```
-[atskey]
+[indicator]
 ; When the "2" ley is pressed on the keyboard, trigger PluginIndicator 105 key2 = 105
+key3 = 106
+keyspace = 107
+overspeed = 201
+idletimerexceed = 100
 ```
 ### [interlock]
 The interlock section offers different variety of train interlocking.
 1 means it's enabled, 0 means it's disabled
 **door** - Whether to lock the door when the train departs
-**doorapplybrake** - Whether to apply brake when the door is opened
+**doorpowerlock** - Whether to lock the power when the door is opened
 **station** - Whether to only allow the driver to open the door the platform is

 #### Example: